|City/Town: • Montgomery|

 Edgar Wall Stuart died on April 8, 1991.
 He was born July 11, 1916, and attended Washington and Lee University in Lexington, Virginia.
 During his life, he was president of the Junior Chamber of Commerce, the Chamber of Commerce, and the Kiwanis Club; he was a Director of the Coosa-Alabama River Improvement Association; he served as a Board member of the Children’s Center, served on the Board of Directors of City Federal Savings and Loan; he was also an Elder in the First Presbyterian Church.
 Matthew Hugh Stuart was born July 30, 1913, and attended the University of Alabama.
 In 1951, he founded the Peach State Oil Company in Atlanta, Georgia, although it was nowhere near as successful as Tan-Kar Oil.
 He died on July 19, 1999.

 By the time of their deaths, the service stations had all been replaced, shut down, or reused.
 The station on South Decatur was purchased by Labsouth Inc. in 1998 and used as a clinical laboratory.
 It was later operated by Labcorp until its closure in 2015.
 On March 4, 2022, the Code Enforcement Department issued an “unsafe structure” notice giving the current owner thirty days to make repairs or demolish the building.
-If not done within that time, the city will demolish the building instead and issue a bill to the owner.
+Repairs were never made and the building was demolished in November 2022.

 Sarah Sundin.
 (July 17, 2017).
 Gasoline Rationing in World War II